Sterophonick/RB3Builder/README.md

 - Vocals (Generic Controllers)

 # Usage
 - In Steam, you want to make sure that RB3 launches with this first.
+Ex: `<path/to/create.sh> && <rpcs3/launch/with/file>`
 - Once you are done assigning what instruments you are using with this script, use Steam to set the controllers to the correct ports, Steam is just screwy.